 Section 1.
 Name.
-The name of the organization is Korean Community Center of Greater Princeton, Inc. (the “Corporation”).
+The name of the organization is Korean Community Center of Greater Princeton, Inc. (the “Corporation or (Korean Community Center Foundation, Inc) (the “ Corporation‘)

 Section 2.
 Charitable Purposes.
 The Corporation is organized exclusively for charitable, scientific, literary, and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the “Code”), or corresponding section of any future Federal tax code, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code.
 The specific objectives and purposes of the Corporation shall be to improve the quality of Korean-American life, preserve Korean cultural heritage, enhance self-reliance and concern for others among the Korean-American community, and provide educational, health and social services to the community through the operation of full service community center.